Jim Baird (American football)

-James Andrew Baird was a college football player.
+James Andrew Baird (October 4, 1874 – March 2, 1938) was an American college football player.

 University of North Carolina

-He was a prominent tackle for the North Carolina Tar Heels football team of the University of North Carolina.
+Baird was a prominent tackle for the North Carolina Tar Heels football team of the University of North Carolina.
+He was from Asheville, North Carolina.
+He was considered a great tackler.

-1895

 In 1895, Baird was selected All-Southern.
+The team's quarterback was Joel Whitaker.

+Petersburg

+Baird died in Petersburg, Virginia.
+He was connected with the Richmond to Petersburg street car system, president of the Petersburg to Hopewell and City Point railway.